Nimbus-ISE/Nimbus-web/README.md

 ## Features

-- Search for flights and hotels based on destination, dates, and other criteria
+- Search for locations by tags or by name
-- View detailed information about destinations, including recommended activities and attractions
+- View detailed information about each location
-- Save favorite locations and activities for easy reference later
+- Generate customized travel plans from user's preferences and dates
-- Plan and organize travel itineraries, including flights, hotels, and activities
+- Further customize the generated travel plans with alternative places
-- Collaborate with friends and family to plan group trips
+- Save the generated travel plans for easy reference or edit them later

 ## Technologies Used